svalat/TracThemeRedmineA1/README.md

 -----------

 This is a port from redmine to trac of original theme A1 from Kirill Bezrukov for redmine.
-You can found the original theme on http://redminecrm.com, thanks to him for his great work.
+You can find the original theme on http://redminecrm.com, thanks to him for his great work.

 Get the source code